FindMySchool LogoFindMySchool

 Holiday provision can also matter as much as clubs for working families.
 The holiday camp is described as running 08:30 to 17:30 on weekdays during school holidays, open to children from Reception to Year 8.

-Fees shown on the school’s website are effective from Autumn Term 2025 and are stated per term.
-Reception to Year 2 is £4,450 per term; Years 3 and 4 is £5,813 per term; Years 5 and 6 is £6,710 per term.
-Fees are stated as inclusive of VAT at the prevailing rate, and the school notes that lunch is included in these fees.
+Fees shown on the school’s website are stated per term and vary by year group.
+Fees are stated as inclusive of VAT at the prevailing rate, and the school notes whether lunch is included, so families should check the current fees page before comparing costs.

 A £75 non-refundable registration fee is stated for both school and nursery registration.

 On financial support, the school sets out Community Awards and means-tested community bursaries, with assessments held in the Spring Term and applications invited in January, subject to places being available.
-The school homepage also publishes a specific deadline for the 2026 Community Awards cycle, with applications closing on 12 February 2026.
+Families should check the current Community Awards deadline directly with the school before planning an application.

 Wraparound care is a concrete strength.
 Before-school care runs from 07:45 on weekdays in term time; after-school care runs to 18:00 Monday to Thursday and to 17:00 on Friday, with snack provision and a hot meal option on request.